Traditional vs Automated Parking System4 min readReading Time: 3 minutes

 Parking garages have been in existence since the invention of automobiles.
 For a long time, only conventional car parks were in use.
 With time, technology took over and automated garages came into existence.
-Let’s take a look at the differences between the traditional vs automated parking system and how they compare:
+Let’s take a look at the differences between the traditional vs automated parking systems and how they compare:

 1. Traditional Parking System:

-The traditional car parking system features in most homes, offices, and recreational centers.
+The traditional car parking system features most homes, offices, and recreational centers.
 Separate parking spaces are created for smooth entry and exit to increase organization and reduce traffic.
 They require less energy with the only energy requirement being for lighting.
 Traditional garages are also extremely reliable in that their functioning isn’t hampered by a power failure.

 Traditional garages are operational round the clock.
 Some traditional car parks have limited space so motorists must look for a vacant lot before parking.
 If they have a simple design, the capital outlay isn’t huge.
 Car protection strategies can also be offered by assigning lots to specific individuals.